Most of my fitness clients primarily focus on the muscles that garner the most attention — the biceps, abs, and glutes.

 What Are the Middle Delts?

-The middle delts, also known as the middle deltoid, are one of the three heads of the deltoid muscle located on the outermost part of the shoulder .
+The middle delts, also referred to as the middle deltoid, are a component of the deltoid muscle group situated on the outer part of the shoulder, as stated by the National Institute of Health (NIH) .

 These muscle fibers are responsible for moving the upper arms away from the body in a lateral motion.